In the Kitchen with Alycia: Choco-Peanut Butter Cookies

 Let’s chat about these ingredients and what you should follow and what can be smudged.

-- Your dough texture and look will differ depending on how soft your butter is.
-Some of my butter was melted when I creamed it, and you can see how soft and creamy the dough is in the picture
+Your dough texture and look will differ depending on how soft your butter is.
+Some of my butter was melted when I creamed it, whch results in a soft and creamy dough.

 Now that you have all of your ingredients out and measured, it’s time to actually make the dough: